 Prague can be slightly overwhelming for a first-timer considering its portrayal in a number of movies taking our expectation rocket high.
 As a first-timer, I too had my hopes high about what to do in Prague and the things to see in Prague so that I don’t miss out on anything.
-Although 2 days are somewhat less to soak in the vibe of Prague city, yet for anyone around in Vienna or Budapest, Prague can be an easily amazing weekend trip.
-Which was the case for me, I was in Vienna, and I knew I have to visit Prague so I jotted all the best places to go in Prague and even planned the best places to stay in Prague.
-Yes, I was too excited for my visit to the fairytale town of Prague.
+Although 2 days in Prague are somewhat less to soak in the vibe of the city.
+Yet for anyone around Vienna or Budapest, Prague can be an amazing weekend trip.
+Which was the case for me, I was in Vienna, and I knew I have to visit Prague so I jotted all the places to see in Prague in 2 days.
+I even planned the best places to stay in Prague.
+Yes, you got it right, I was too excited about my visit to the fairytale town of Prague.

 I had the advantage of staying just in the next lane leading to the old town square so it was clear that I will spend a lot of time there.
 The old town square is the center of attention and indeed is full of tourists – no matter what time of year you go.
 Undoubtedly the old town square is one of the best places to see in Prague.

 The astronomical clock is one of the main reasons why the old town square is busted with tourists around the year and certainly making it one of the best places to see in Prague.
 The astronomic clock is not only a beautiful architecture piece but also a historic jewel still going strong from the medieval era.

 The clock runs an hourly show and that’s the peak time when people gather around to catch the glimpse of the show.
 I would highly recommend trying to incorporate this show whenever you’re in the old town square.
 You might have to line up as early as possible or you’ll probably end up being far from the astronomical clock.
 This astronomical clock is one of the main Prague attractions and a rather one of the famous Prague monuments.
 Don’t miss this Prague’s must do!!